codeforamerica/Transit2Me/README.md

 Organizers list events, and receive a badge which they can embed on their website.
 Visitors see a box where they can enter their address and receive transit directions to arrive at your event.

+DEBUG: change time zone to local, not UTC or fixed time

-Roadmap: Track pledges to take public transit, importing events from Google Calendar, support for any transit system with GTFS
+Roadmap: Track pledges to take public transit, importing events from Google Calendar, support for GTFS

 The project supports these transit systems:
 <ul>